JPSC-PDRC-KEIO/jpscdocs_en/single/credit_cards_loans_s.rst

        | 45	Other reason

-How do you and your husband feel about the burden of your repayments?
+How do you feel about the burden of your repayments?
 ============================================================================

 (Circle only one answer.)